 Camping is available in many places along the trail.
-For more information and which specific treks to choose, head to northcountrytrail.org.
+For more information and which specific treks to choose from, head to northcountrytrail.org.

 The Iron Belle Trail extends over 2,000 miles.
-To put it into perspective, it starts at the farthest western tip of Michigan’s Upper Peninsula and ending in Belle Isle, Detroit.
+To put it into perspective, it starts at the farthest western tip of Michigan’s Upper Peninsula and ends in Belle Isle, Detroit.

 The route offers beautiful scenic landscapes covering the length of Michigan.
 In fact, it travels through 48 different districts throughout the state.